Proposal Submission Process

 For sample proposals, please contact the director or the Honors Program office.

-All proposals should be signed by the faculty member making the proposal AND by the department head.
-We recommend that you or your chair remain in contact with the dean of your college about your overall teaching responsibilities.
+All proposals should be approved by the faculty member making the proposal AND by the department head.
+We recommend that you or your chair remain in contact with the dean of your college about your overall teaching responsibilities, and faculty should be aware of any additional approvals necessary through their home departments.

 All professors offering courses through the Honors Program, including seminars, are requested to submit their syllabi to the program office at the beginning of each semester and copies of their evaluations at the end of the semester.